6. Dictionaries#

 language_code = dict()

-We can add items to this dictionary by firstly mentioning the key in a set of square brackets, directly following the name of the dictionary.
-The value to be associated with this key needs to be given after the assignment operator.
+We can add items to this dictionary one by one.
+To do this, we firstly need to mention the key in a set of square brackets, directly following the name of the dictionary.
+The value to be associated with this key needs to be given to the right of the assignment operator.
 Importantly, each of these keys needs to be unique.
 In the example below, the keys and the values are all strings.

 language_code['dut'] = 'Dutch'